Am I Making the Right Decision? A Step-by-Step Guide to Clarity & Confidence

 But that’s not something most of us are taught.

-Instead, we learn to distrust our own judgment—especially if we have perfectionist tendencies.
+Instead, we learn to distrust our own judgment—especially if we’ve been perfectionists or people-pleasers.

 We second-guess every decision, afraid of making a mistake.

-We obsess over outcomes, believing that one “wrong” choice will ruin everything.
+We obsess over outcomes, believing one “wrong” choice will ruin everything.

 Because confident decision-making isn’t about certainty—it’s about trust.
-And trust is something you build.
+And trust is something you can build.

 Because you don’t need another pro-con list.